Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Theoretical Analysis

 Equation \ref{lower_bound_2} suggests that a smaller $\sigma$ results in higher privacy lower bound, \ie, stronger privacy protection capabilities.
-On the other hand, considering larger values of $\sigma$ may be a little trivial.
-In detail, a larger $\sigma$ leads to a significant discrepancy between the recovered data and clients' data.
-Consequently, clients can directly upload ground-truth gradients since the attacker is unable to reconstruct high-fidelity data.
-In summary, the above analysis demonstrates the effectiveness and resilience of \sysname against GLAs, particularly those characterized by smaller $\sigma$ values.
+On the other hand, considering a large $\sigma$ may be a little trivial, because a large $\sigma$ leads to a significant discrepancy between the recovered data and clients' data.

+To delve deeper, we adopt two specific metrics, including Euclidean distance and our evaluation network.
+The use of Euclidean distance enables Equation \ref{lower_bound_2} to be restated:

+The distance for the evaluation network is defined as the absolute difference in noise ratios between the two data\footnote{See Appendix \ref{appendix_proof_evaluation_network_distance_metric} for proof of the definition qualified as distance metric.}.
+Given that $x$ is natural data, $\text{dist}(\hat{f}^{-1}(g^*),x)$ and $\text{dist}(x^*,x)$ reflect the amount of random noises present within $\hat{f}^{-1}(g^*)$ and $x^*$.
+Thus, Equation \ref{lower_bound_2} with the evaluation network is translated as follows:

+The above equation indicates that, if $x^*$ carries a substantial noise fraction, the data recovered by attackers, too, will be significantly distorted by noises.